pingcap/blog/how-tidb-powers-real-time-analytics-for-a-streaming-media-giant.md

 ## Bottlenecks in traditional real-time analytics architectures

-Before we met TiDB, like many other companies, we followed two popular architectures to process iQIYI’s massive data: Lambda and Kappa.
+Before we met TiDB, like many other companies, we followed two popular architectures to process iQIYI's massive data: Lambda and Kappa.

 The table below summarizes these two architectures and their downsides.